net-lisias-kspu/StageRecovery/README.md

         - You recognise and respect any trademarks
         - You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
         - You credit the author and republish the copyright notices on your works where the code is used.
-        - You relicense (and fully comply) your works using GPL 3.0 (or later)
+        - You relicense (and fully comply) your works using GPL 3.0
+        	- Please note that upgrading the license from GPLv3 to a hypothetical new GPL **IS NOT ALLOWED** for this work, as the author **DID NOT** added the "or (at your option) any later version" on the license.
         - You don't mix your work with GPL incompatible works.
 * Contains code from contributions licensed under the [MIT](https://opensource.org/licenses/MIT).
+			- Please note this [statement](https://www.gnu.org/licenses/license-list.en.html#Expat) from FSF.
 	* See [LICENSE](./LICENSE) for details